SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 ```

-Note that `arguments` is a normal collection of expressions - in the sense that there is not special node class to represent such a sequence.
+Note that `arguments` is a normal collection of expressions - in the sense that there is no special node class to represent such a sequence.

 ```language=smalltalk
 messageExpression arguments